davidverweij/davidverweij.github.io/_posts/2016-06-01-fireflies.md

 Each FireFly hosts a custom PCB, LEDs, a potentiometer switch and a rechargeable battery.
 The tablet app sends instructions over bluetooth to a hub embedded in the chargeing station, which is then forwarded to all FireFlies in a bluetooth mesh network.
 The app only controls the FireFlies' bottom half, whilst the potentiometer controls the top half - hence communication is one-directional.
 </p>-->
 <h2 class="h2">Contribution</h2>
-For this project, I was responsible for the setup, execution and analysis of the research deployment in high schools.
+For this project, I was responsible for the setup, execution and analysis of the research deployment in schools.
 Aside from debugging and slightly altering the tablet app, the prototype was built before my involvement.
 <p>

 </p>